 ASK: What are its basic needs & what is their common denominator?

-If the issue is a matter of healing, then what’s the right attitude of your entire being towards life just now?
+If the issue is about healing, then what’s the right attitude of our entire being towards life just now?

-ASK: what healing / synthesis effect is needed or looked for, as a result of solving the issues / problem / project?
+ASK: what healing / synthesis effect is needed or looked for, as the outcome of solving the issues / problem / project?
 (SEMIOTICS @ chanceandchoice)